BatGap Logo

 Rick: Beyond Self-Realization.

 David: Yeah, and so when they’re talking about oneness and they’re talking about the nature of the world, and there’s a huge distinction between the world as an illusion and the world never happened.
-I mean, you can use those as similar ways in a sense to try and describe something, but in the sense of the reality of it, they’re two completely different realities, very distinct.
+I mean, you can use those as similar ways, in a sense, to try and describe something, but in the sense of the reality of it, they’re two completely different realities, very distinct.
 And in between that is this whole other reality, and neither of them seem to be compatible.
 But what happens with Brahman is it becomes inclusive of all of it.
 And then it’s just a matter of, okay, if you put your attention here, then you can talk in a Unity context and describe it in a certain way, whatever like that.
 But the fundamental reality is extremely abstract and very difficult to describe.

-Rick: One thing I think you’re trying to do though, and which I’m also hoping to be contributing to, to some degree, is to achieve greater clarity in our culture, in our larger spiritual community, as to what all these terms mean, what awakening means, what enlightenment means, what stages there may be.
-Because are there really as many realities to the unfoldment of enlightenment as there are people, or is there sort of a roadmap which we all understand approximately and experience to some degree of clarity, but which if we all had perfect understanding and perfect clarity, we would be unanimous in our understanding and agreement about?
+Rick: One thing I think you’re trying to do, though, and which I’m also hoping to be contributing to, to some degree, is to achieve greater clarity in our culture, in our larger spiritual community, as to what all these terms mean, what awakening means, what enlightenment means, what stages there may be.
+Because are there really as many realities to the unfoldment of enlightenment as there are people, or is there sort of a roadmap which we all understand approximately and experience to some degree of clarity, but which, if we all had perfect understanding and perfect clarity, we would be unanimous in our understanding and agreement about?

-This is not really that far from Makara to the crown, Bindu.
-But there’s this, what’s the underlying process that’s happening behind that?
-And that distinction about a Self-Realization, that there’s self-awakening, but the actual awakening is when Self wakes up to itself.
-We become aware that there’s a Self, but we can call that an awakening, but the real awakening that we’re looking for is when Self wakes up to itself through this apparent form.
+Realization: there’s self-awakening, but the actual awakening is when Self wakes up to itself.
+We become aware that there’s a Self, but we can call that an awakening.
+The real awakening that we’re looking for is when Self wakes up to itself through this apparent form.
 That’s the actual Self-Realization shift that’s so important.

-Rick: So the broader question is, do you feel like it’s theoretically possible to… If you tried to use the understanding of the topography of North America that was current when Lewis and Clark first went west, to navigate from St. Louis to Portland now, you wouldn’t get very far.
+Rick: So the broader question is, do you feel like it’s theoretically possible to… If you tried to use the understanding of the topography of North America that was current when Lewis and Clark first went west to navigate from St. Louis to Portland now, you wouldn’t get very far.
 You’d end up in some river pretty soon, or something.
 You’d be trying to follow the Oregon Trail, which no longer actually exists.
-And so do you feel like we could eventually… But these days of course, with satellite mapping and GPS and all that stuff, we understand the topography of North America and the whole world very precisely, right down to the square foot, more or less.
-Do you feel that spiritually speaking, we could arrive at a state of understanding as a culture, which would be like our modern understanding of the topography of North America, as compared with our current understanding, which would be more Lewis and Clark-like in its accuracy?
+And so do you feel like we could eventually… But these days, of course, with satellite mapping and GPS and all that stuff, we understand the topography of North America and the whole world very precisely, right down to the square foot, more or less.

 Rick: So over the next couple hundred years or something, we might have evolved that.

 David: Yeah, perhaps.
 That’s one of the things.
 I’m working on a book I’m hoping to get published in the next little while.
-And that’s basically what it’s about, what is that process that unfolds.
-And it’s interesting too, because there are some teachers who either discourage talking about stages, or deny there are stages.
+And that’s basically what it’s about: what is that process that unfolds?
+And it’s interesting, too, because there are some teachers who either discourage talking about stages or deny there are stages.

 Rick: Well, I think they’re just being simplistic.
 They’re just thinking, “Okay, it’s all Unity.
 How can there be stages in Unity?”